cs1302uga/cs1302-tutorials/algo-analysis.md

 ## Space Complexity Analysis

 Now, let's briefly focus on **space complexity analysis**.
-Supose you have a set of algorithms that all solve the same problem.
+Suppose you have a set of algorithms that all solve the same problem.
 In order to analyze each of them, we first need to do the following: